MKLab-ITI/multimedia-indexing/README.md

 # multimedia-indexing

 A framework for large-scale feature extraction, indexing and retrieval.
-A preliminary version of this framework was used to conduct the experimental study by [Spyromitros-Xioufis et al. (2012)](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=6226771 "Spyromitros-Xioufis et al., 2012").
-In case you use this implementation in your research, please cite the [respective paper]((http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=6226771 "Spyromitros-Xioufis et al., 2012").
+This framework was used to conduct the experimental study by [Spyromitros-Xioufis et al., (2014)](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=6847226 "Spyromitros-Xioufis et al., 2014").
+In case you use this implementation in your research, please cite [this paper](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=6847226 "Spyromitros-Xioufis et al., 2014").

 ## Getting Started

 This page contains instructions on how to use the library for:

--   Extracting SURF or SIFT features from an image
+-   Extracting SURF or SIFT features from an image (RootSIFT and ColorSURF features are also supported)

 -   Aggregating a set of local descriptors into a VLAD vector